lorranprt/ROADMAP-TO-PHP/README.md

 ### 🐳 Docker
 Learn how to containerize applications and manage development environments using Docker.

-## 🚀 Getting Started

-1. Start with Git and relational databases.
-2. Move to PHP for backend scripting.
-3. Explore PostgreSQL and Docker as you build and scale projects.
-4. Clarify any uncertain tools (e.g., TER, QSL) for accurate study focus.

 ## 📌 Notes

 - Each section may link to tutorials, documentation, or courses as the study progresses.